What is the Frozen Ever After Ride At Epcot REALLY Like?

 However, Disney has definitely deviated a little from the original agenda (maybe because it sounds a bit.. well.. boring to some) by including Frozen in Norwegian history.

-Norway Pavilion in Epcot at Disney
+Norway Pavilion at Epcot

 Apparently, the lead animator was on a research trip to Norway when he came up with the idea of Frozen.
 That’s a good enough thread to tie Frozen to Norway Pavilion… sort of.